Skip to main content

 I have opted for surgical management is there anything else I need to know before I come in?

 You will have been asked not to eat or drink anything before your surgery you will be provided with hot/cold drinks and light diet post-surgery.
-Please advise staff on admission of any specific dietary requirements you may have e.g., gluten free/vegetarian etc. and staff will be able to accommodate as best as possible
+Please advise staff on admission of any specific dietary requirements you may have e.g., gluten free/vegetarian etc. and staff will be able to accommodate as best as possible.

 We ask that you do not wear any jewellery, nail varnish or false eyelashes for your surgery so please remove such items before coming in.
-Please leave any valuables at home.
+Please leave any unnecessary valuables at home.

 There are refreshment areas in the hospital if they wish to stay on site until you are ready for discharge is advised that you bring with you a fully charged mobile phone so you can contact the person who will collect you when you are ready for discharge.